swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## chpasswd
-Use this command when you'd like to change your password. `chpasswd` will change the password for SSH, FTP, HTTP and Deluge.
-You must specify a username as well.
+This function changes a user password. `chpasswd` will change the password for SSH, FTP, HTTP, Deluge, and most if-not-all applications.
+Please specify `chpasswd` followed by the username you wish to change the password.

 Syntax:
 ```bash